Next Generation Auckland Domain Club

 This highly complex project required management of the following:

-Liaising with Auckland Tennis to ensure its requirements with respect to community use and elite level use of the facility were accommodated in the project scope.
+- Liaising with Auckland Tennis to ensure its requirements concerning community use and elite level use of the facility were accommodated in the project scope.

 The fixed budget of $26m was carefully and strictly managed to ensure it was not exceeded.

 “The Auckland Domain development was a very complex project and we were impressed with the way RDT was able to assist us with the management of the project.
 In particular the coordination of the various stakeholders and the ‘solution orientation’ that RDT demonstrated was one of the key reasons for the very successful outcome that was achieved”.